Macros | |

 Define to determine if code is being built exclusively for Apple Mac OS X.

-If this define exists, then you are creating code that runs under Apple MacOS X using Mach-O. There is no support for pre-MacOS X operating systems under this build target.
-The CPU can be either BURGER_POWERPC, BURGER_AMD64 or BURGER_X86 for this platform, so no CPU specific code should be written without checking for the CPU type.
+If this define exists, then code is created to run on Apple MacOS X using Mach-O. There is no support for pre-MacOS X operating systems under this build target.
+The CPU can be either BURGER_POWERPC, BURGER_AMD64, BURGER_X86, or BURGER_ARM64 for this platform, so no CPU specific code should be written without checking for the CPU type.

 #define BURGER_METROWERKS __MWERKS__ |